m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Fortunately, the narrow waist of IP allowed the proliferation of many different transport protocols in addition to TCP.

-The internet also supports heterogeneity through the “best effort” service model, whereby the network can lose packets, deliver them out of order, and generally doesn’t provide any quality guarantees.
+The internet also supports heterogeneity through the "best effort" service model, whereby the network can lose packets, deliver them out of order, and generally doesn’t provide any quality guarantees.
 The network also doesn’t provide information about failures or performance.

 ## Goals Distributed Management
 Another goal of the internet is distributed management and there are many scenarios where distributed management has played out.